Welcome to my blog. This is pretty much retired, but there’s some good stuff here if I do say so myself.

 Why is it called Geek Girl Travels, you ask?

 Well, mostly, it’s just that I have a weakness for alliteration.
 I’m a self-described geek (among many other things), and knew I’d been geeking out a lot about a lot of things on my blog.
-I’m non-binary genderflux, but since I tend to be okay with female pronouns and have the aforementioned love of alliteration, using “girl” for the name works even though I don’t usually ID as a girl.
-Plus, it’s shorter than Geek Genderflux or Geek Genderqueer (which I also sometimes ID as, and one of which I might use for the next blog if I think of it in time whenever it happens).
+I’m non-binary, but since I tend to be okay with female pronouns and have the aforementioned love of alliteration, using “girl” for the name works even though I don’t usually ID as a girl.
+Plus, it’s shorter than Geek Genderqueer (although admittedly if I’d thought of using that when I created this I probably would have gone with it).

 As for the “Travels” part, my goal was to travel as much as possible before I end up settling down in any one spot.
-It’s been my dream for as long as I can remember, and I refuse to give it up!
-I’ve been fulfilling this by doing seasonal work (mostly housekeeping at ranches, resorts, etc) in parts of the country I’ve never lived before.
-All my possessions are either in a storage unit (I miss my stuff!), or in my car (which is basically my “home” between work seasons).
-I might be taking a break from this for a while, though.
-Seasonal work and constant travel is hard on the emotional stability, ya know?
+It’s been my dream for as long as I can remember, and I refused to give it up!
+I’d been fulfilling this by doing seasonal work (mostly housekeeping at ranches, resorts, etc) in parts of the country I’d never lived before.
+All my possessions were either in a storage unit (I miss my stuff!), or in my car (which was basically my “home” between work seasons).
+But seasonal work and constant travel is hard on the emotional stability, ya know?
+So now I’m tackling the whole new challenge of attempting to settle down for the foreseeable future.

 And just who am I?
 Here, have some mix-n-match words that describe parts of me: autodidactic geek, aspiring blogger, avid consumer of media in many forms, queer introvert, passionate writer, punkrock pixie, multi-media artist, fanfiction advocate.
 If you’re curious to know more about any of that, just ask me!